Benj-Holmes/RedditClone/README.md

 I added some extra features like a toggle for a light and dark mode, responsive design for all devices and a loading state to display before the API call finishes to make the app feel more complete.

+## Demo
+A Live demo of this site can be found at: https://reddit-clone-kappa-three.vercel.app/

 ## Site Demonstration
 Example of Desktop site with light and dark modes: